sameerpande12/RGordon/README.md

 # V Unknown_Website_Prober

-It consistes of simpler implementation of tool which just launches tests for a given url and a network profiles.
+It consists of simpler implementation of tool which just launches tests for a given url and a network profiles.

 network_profiles.csv contains network profiles to be used